GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

     It is recommended to create mappings based on existing mapping files.
 Make a copy of any file listed in the table above (see directory `/opt/gluu/node/passport/server/mappings` in Gluu chroot) and name it appropriately.
 Enter the name (without file extension) in the form field.
 The [tutorial](??) contains instructions on how to write attribute mappings.
 It is an easy task and generally does not demand programming skills.

-1. If the provider being added is present in the table above, you can leave the `logo path` field blank.
+1. If the provider being added is present in the table above, enter `../../ext/resources/img/passport/<mapping>.png` (we already bundle images for the social sites supported out-of-the-box).
 Otherwise check this [section](./passport.md#about-logo-images) of the introductory page.

 1. `Authenticate params` is a field that normally can be left empty.
 It is employed to supply the value for the second parameter of Passport.js method `passport.authenticate`.
 It is recommended to supply data here only when the provider to be added is not listed in the table above.